 - Melt the butter in a frying pan and fry over medium-high heat the veal slices for about 3 minutes on each side.

-- Bring them to boil, add the quantity of honey adjusted to the sorness/sweetness of the sour cherries and simmer for 2-3 minutes.
+- Bring them to boil, add the quantity of honey adjusted to the sourness/sweetness of the sour cherries and simmer for 2-3 minutes.

-- In a cup, mix lumpless the cornstarch with a bit of cold water, the add it to the sauce pan stirring well.
+- In a cup, mix lumpless the cornstarch with a bit of cold water, then add it to the saucepan stirring well.